INVERS shared mobility technology header mobile

 Seattle City Light

-Seattle City Light (City Light) is the nation’s tenth largest public utility, meaning many households and organizations rely on them to meet their day-to-day energy needs.
+Seattle City Light (City Light) is the nation’s tenth largest public utility.
+Many households and organizations rely on them to meet their day-to-day energy needs.
 Behind the scenes, City Light operates more than 1,000 vehicles to deliver the quality electricity services for their more than 450,000 customers.

 In 2011, City Light identified the opportunity to improve their fleet further.
 Rick Haggard, Fleet Manager, decided to start a motor pool within the organization.
-From his research, he knew that a motor pool would help him right-size the fleet, decrease costs and overall run a more efficient fleet.
+From his research, he knew that this would help him right-size the fleet, decrease costs and overall run a more efficient fleet.

 First Steps

-To get started, Haggard researched technology solutions that matched his vision of seamlessly sharing vehicles among departments and employees.
+To get started, Haggard researched technology solutions.
+They should match his vision of seamlessly sharing vehicles among departments and employees.
 With the INVERS reservation platform and KeyManager hardware, along with the support team, Haggard found the partnership he was looking for.

 Transitioning Habits